- What is counted as a concessional contribution?

 How are concessional contributions treated tax-wise?

-Note: Since 1 July 2012, if you earn more than $300,000 a year, then your concessional super contributions (including your employer’s SG contributions) will be subject to a higher contributions tax of 30%, rather than 15%.
-For more information on this extra tax measure for high-income earners see SuperGuide article Double contributions tax for high-income earners.
+Note: Since 1 July 2012, if your adjusted taxable income is more than $300,000 a year, then your concessional super contributions (including your employer’s SG contributions) will be subject to an additional tax of 15% (known as Division 293 tax, taking the total tax on your concessional contributions to 30%.
+From 1 July 2017, the Division 293 tax on super contributions will be expanded to apply to those with an adjusted taxable income of more than $250,000 a year.
+For more information on this extra tax measure for high-income earners see SuperGuide article Double contributions tax for more high-income earners.

-If an individual intending to make the concessional contributions is not an employee, then he or she can claim a tax deduction for those super contributions in his or her tax return, subject to lodging the appropriate form with his or her super fund.
+If an individual intending to make the concessional contributions is not an employee (or receives less than 10% of his or her income from an employer), then he or she can claim a tax deduction for personal super contributions in his or her tax return, subject to lodging the appropriate form with his or her super fund.
+Ensure you verify your position with an accountant or the ATO, if you plan to rely on the 10% rule (for more information see SuperGuide article Tax-deductible super contributions: Meeting the 10% income test).
+Note that the 10% rule will no longer apply from 1 July 2017 (for more information, see SuperGuide article, Employees can make tax-deductible super contributions from July 2017.

-If you pay less tax on your wages and salary (and other income), than the 15% contributions tax that is payable on concessional contributions, and the 15% tax on super fund earnings, then making concessional super contributions may not be a tax-effective option.
+Important: If you pay less tax on your wages and salary (and other income), than the 15% contributions tax that is payable on concessional contributions and the 15% tax on super fund earnings, then making concessional super contributions may not be a tax-effective option.
+The good news is that those on lower incomes can now secure a refund of contributions tax deducted from their super accounts, known as the Low Income Super Contribution (LISC), and soon to renamed as the Low Income Superannuation Tax Offset (LISTO).

-TFN alert: If your super fund doesn’t have your tax file number, your concessional (before-tax) contributions, including SG contributions, are subject to an additional tax of 31.5 per cent, which means you end up paying 46.5% tax on your concessional contributions.
+TFN alert: If your super fund doesn’t have your tax file number, your concessional (before-tax) contributions, including SG contributions, are subject to an additional tax of 34 per cent, which means you end up paying 49% tax on your concessional contributions for the 2016/2017 year.
 That would be a pointless exercise!
 Check that your super fund has your tax file number.

 What if I exceed my concessional contributions cap?